 What is a dormant company?

 A dormant company is simply one which has been registered with Companies House but is not actively trading or receiving any form of income.
 You can choose to make your company dormant from its date of incorporation or after a period of activity.
-If a dormant company participates in any kind of trading activity or generates activity, it will forgo its inactive status.
+If a dormant company participates in any kind of trading activity or generates income, it will forgo its inactive status.

 Request a call back